shane031/klipper-for-cnc/README.md

 [extruder_home extruder1]
 # No parameters needed.
 ```

+If "homing parameters" are added to an extruder's config, it will need to be homed (or unlocked with `SET_KINEMATIC_POSITION`) before it can be moved, even if the corresponding `[extruder_home extruder]` is not set.

 Note that the `[extruder]` must have an "endstop_pin" defined for it to be home-able.
 It is otherwise setup as a "regular" extruder, and a corresponding `[extruder_home extruder]` section will not work as exected.
 For instance, a `HOME_EXTRUDER EXTRUDER=extruder` command fail with this error: `'MCU_stepper' object has no attribute 'get_endstops'`